Skip to main content

 Director

-Geneviève Cimon is a respected leader, producer, collaborator, and mentor in the creative sector, bringing over 25 years of executive experience to her role as Director of Cultural Leadership at the Banff Centre.
-She has worked with Canada’s largest performing arts centres, public and private funders, and visionary community leaders—both in her long-standing role as Senior Director of Learning and Community Engagement at the National Arts Centre and more recently as a consultant with the Canada Council for the Arts, Azrieli Foundation, Propeller Dance, and MASC.
+Geneviève Cimon brings over 20 years of experience in executive leadership, collaboration, and mentorship to her role as Director of Cultural Leadership at the Banff Centre for Arts and Creativity.
+Her career has spanned Canada’s leading performing arts institutions, public and private funding bodies, and community-driven cultural initiatives—from her long-standing tenure as Senior Director of Learning and Community Engagement at the National Arts Centre to her recent leadership of a dynamic consultancy supporting arts and culture organizations across the sector.

-Geneviève holds an MBA in Executive Leadership from McGill/HEC, where she focused her research on innovation through cross-sectoral partnerships.
-She is an avid volunteer and advocate for greater access to health care and arts engagement.
-She recently served as Chair of Ottawa’s Centretown Community Health Centre and currently sits on the Advisory Board of the Global Leaders Institute’s Arts Innovation MBA, mentoring emerging leaders worldwide.
+She holds an MBA in Executive Leadership from McGill/HEC, where her research explored innovation through cross-sectoral collaboration.
+A passionate advocate for equitable access to health care and arts engagement, Geneviève has served as Chair of Ottawa’s Centretown Community Health Centre and Board member of Propeller Dance and currently sits on the Advisory Board of the Global Leaders Institute’s Arts Innovation MBA, mentoring emerging cultural leaders around the world.
 She is also an External Research Fellow at Carleton University’s Research Centre for Music, Sound, and Society.

 Genevieve Farrell